-The famous couturier Gabrielle "Coco" Chanel is the founder of the French fashion house Chanel.
+The famous couturier Gabrielle "Coco" Chanel is the founder of the French fashion house, Chanel.
 The company started up in 1909 and has ever since been the leading brand in fashionable clothing, accessories, perfumery and cosmetics.
-Keeping her simplistic approach to design, she created what is now some of the most elegant and attractive Chanel glasses, varifocals and sunglasses lines.
+Keeping her simplistic approach to design, she created what is now some of the most elegant and attractive CHANEL glasses, varifocals and sunglasses lines.
 Most of the frames are embellished with the reverted "C"s on the sides, the beauty of the glasses are undoubtedly impressive.
 The frames are strong, durable, suited to all occasions of the day and are perfect for anyone to wear.

-The Chanel Signature Icon & Colours Glasses
+The CHANEL Signature Icon & Colours Glasses

-Chanel Tweed Glasses
+CHANEL Tweed Glasses

-Chanel Chain Glasses
+CHANEL Chain Glasses

-The Chanel Chain design is used constantly used with accessories from handbags to eyewear.
+The CHANEL Chain design is used constantly used with accessories from handbags to eyewear.
 The chains depict the equestrian bridles and in the convent where Coco grew up, the nuns had their keys on chains; also, it’s easier to move your hands if your bag has long chain handles.
 Calfskin leather is used for the leather cord weaved between the chains in the eyewear collection.

-Chanel Pearls Glasses
+CHANEL Pearls Glasses

 Chanel loved wearing pearls and diamonds, hence their recurrence in her designs.
 They capture light and react to every movement of the wearer’s body.
 Its lunar glow gently enhances the beauty of a woman’s face.
 Pearls in the eyewear collection are usually set in rows of 3, or set individually.

-Chanel Camellia Glasses
+CHANEL Camellia Glasses

-The white camellia is an Asian flower that represents longevity and purity; this was her favourite flower, because the camellia has no scent so it wasn’t overpowering the perfume Chanel was wearing.
+The white camellia is an Asian flower that represents longevity and purity; this was her favourite flower because the camellia has no scent so it wasn’t overpowering the perfume CHANEL was wearing.
 The camellia portrays simplicity and beauty.

-Chanel Lucky Charms Glasses
+CHANEL Lucky Charms Glasses

 Her lucky charms included the four-leaf clover, the number 5, comets, bows and wheat.
 The bow is an icon that represents romance and love, whilst the wheat represents prosperity.
-The charms were the things that bought luck to Coco.
+The charms were the things that brought luck to Coco.

-Chanel Lion Symbol
+CHANEL Lion Symbol

 Coco’s star sign was Leo, and the colour for August is gold, that’s why it’s usually a gold lion.